 Subsequent to the December 14, 2021 representations made by Chairman Lucey relating to the enhancements to be achieved by the elimination of the Constable’s Office, the agencies designated to provide the replacement services were contacted and acknowledged they knew little, if nothing, about the Chairman’s representations prior to December 14, 2021 and would need to look at the Community and Court’s needs to determine how the required services would be provided.
 To their credit, these agencies communicated their support for Incline Village and the Court and their intentions to provide their best efforts.
 Nevertheless, these agencies level of preparedness appears to be inconsistent with the Chairman’s representations.

-As of the start of 2022, the current Constable, Hans R. Keller has over 25 years of institutional knowledge working first as a Deputy Constable, then as Chief Bailiff for Incline Justice Court and, finally, as the elected Constable.
-His Justice Support Specialists each have more than five (5) years of experience.
+As of the start of 2022, former Constable, Hans R. Keller had over 25 years of institutional knowledge working first as a Deputy Constable, then as Chief Bailiff for Incline Justice Court and, finally, as the elected Constable.
+His Justice Support Specialists each had more than five (5) years of experience.